The Son of No One: Plot

-The next morning, Jonathan learns of Loren's death before he receives a call from Captain Mathers, who informs him that Jonathan's partner is waiting for him outside.
-He is taken to Mathers and Stanford, who is now the city's police commissioner and plans to hand the job to Mathers after he retires.
-Mathers shows pictures taken of Jonathan and Loren in the restaurant before her death.
-Mathers and Stanford tell him that they had Loren killed to prevent her from publishing the story and making the department look bad; they then threaten to frame him for her murder unless he cooperates.
+The next morning, Jonathan learns of Loren's death before he receives a call from Captain Mathers, who informs him that Jonathan's partner is outside waiting for him.
+He is taken to privately meet with Mathers and Stanford, the latter who is now the city's police commissioner and intends to hand the job to Mathers after he retires.
+Mathers shows photos of Jonathan and Loren in a restaurant before her death.
+Mathers and Stanford tell him that they had Loren killed to prevent her from publishing the story and making the department look bad; they threaten to frame him for her murder unless he cooperates.

 Jonathan heads home, but soon turns around and drives to Vinnie's apartment, knowing that Mathers and Stanford are going to kill him.
-He arrives to find the men about to murder Vinnie on the roof.
-Jonathan tries to intervene, but his partner holds him back, and Mathers shoots and wounds him.
-Mathers hands a gun to Vinnie and orders him to kill Jonathan, but Vinnie decides instead to shoot Mathers.
-Stanford then shoots Vinnie, who falls off of the roof.
-Stanford tells Jonathan to leave and forget about everything that happened.
-Jonathan reluctantly leaves and goes to find a dying Vinnie, who tells him that he never told anyone what happened.
+He arrives to find the men on the roof about to murder Vinnie.
+Jonathan tries to intervene, but his partner holds him back and Mathers shoots and wounds him.
+Mathers hands a gun to Vinnie and orders him to kill Jonathan, but Vinnie decides to shoot Mathers instead.
+Stanford shoots Vinnie, who falls off of the roof.
+Stanford tells Jonathan to leave and forget about everything that has happened.
+Jonathan reluctantly leaves and finds a dying Vinnie, who tells him that he never told anyone what had happened.

-Mathers' death and the two murders in 1986 are blamed on Vinnie, who is portrayed as a mentally unstable murderer in the media.
+Mathers's death and the two 1986 murders are blamed on Vinnie, who is portrayed as a mentally unstable murderer in the media.
 Jonathan tries to carry on a normal life.
-The movie closes with an older Vicky sending a letter to Jonathan, explaining this will be her last letter—thus identifying herself as the person sending the letters to the newspaper.
+Vicky sends a letter to Jonathan explaining that this will be her last letter, identifying herself as the person who sent the letters to the newspaper.